GeorgeWu1204/FYP_Bayesian_Optimisation/README.md

 - Experiments in larger dataset.

 Things to Improve
-- The multiple-objectives optimisation now takes every objective as the same weight.
-This is not ideal as some objectives are more important than others.
-- Regarding the normalisation of the objective, not sure if it is correct to normalised as x/(a-b) for [a, b], considering the ref_points.
+- Currently, the output constraints are considered as the last dimension of the objective functions.